SuttonAndSonsTrustManagement/EVE-Style-Space-Combat/README.md

 Wave-based enemy spawning for progressively challenging gameplay.

+Gameplay Controls:

+Left Arrow: Rotate your spaceship counterclockwise.

+Right Arrow: Rotate your spaceship clockwise.

+Up Arrow: Accelerate forward (engages thrusters).

+Spacebar: Fire your ship's weapons (holding it down enables a faster fire rate).

+F Key: Deploy a swarm of 3 AI-controlled drones to assist in combat.

+J Key: Activate your ship's force field (lasts 20 seconds; the first 5 activations are free, and subsequent uses cost tokens).

+These controls provide a mix of maneuverability, offensive capability, and defensive options during gameplay.
+Enjoy your battle in space!

 Persistent High Scores:

 High scores are saved in an SQLite database and displayed on the start screen.